benscobie/qbit-deleter/README.md

 ## Arguments

-It's important to note that currently when a disk limit is specified, torrents meeting any ratio or seeding duration will only be deleted once the disk limit has been breached, in which case the oldest torrent meeting the condition(s) is deleted first.
+It's important to note that currently when the free space argument is specified, torrents meeting any ratio or seeding duration will only be deleted once the minimum free space has been breached, in which case the oldest torrent meeting the condition(s) is deleted first.

 | Description                                                                                                                | CLI                             | Environment Variable          | Default      |
 | :------------------------------------------------------------------------------------------------------------------------- | :------------------------------ | ----------------------------- | :----------- |